v2023 Autodesk Arnold Renderer

 - Supports the curves location type in Katana for hair rendering.

-- Many light types and light filters supported, as well as interactive modification of lights.
+- Many light types and light filters are supported, as well as interactive modification of lights.

 - Object parameters and global options better match what is available in Arnold.